delebash/aurelia-guides.md-articles/_posts/2015-08-16-About-Aurelia-Guides.md

 categories: # feel free to add categories
 ---

 **Aurelia-Guides** is a collection of documents written by a team of Aurelia Enhusiasts, consisting mostly from Aurelia early adopters and a few members of Aurelia core development team.
-The documents in Aurelia-Guides "live independent life" from Aurelia's official documentation set, it is expected that some (or more) of Aurelia-Guides documents will find their way to become official.
+The documents in Aurelia-Guides "live independent life" from Aurelia's official documentation set, it is expected that some (or more) of Aurelia-Guides documents will find their way to become official (_can this be perceived as the motivation to create world class contributions to this project :-) ?_)

 ![](http://i.imgur.com/n7c6c0X.png)